Skip to content

 To interface the LED display with the microprocessor, an additional IC (7447-BCD-to-7-segment decoder) is required.
 The BCD to 7-segment decoder IC 7447 provides the signals on the segments of the LED display.
 The kind of arrangement to display works properly for just one or two digits.
 When there are more digits, the power requirements may increase, resulting in a decrease in the LED glow.
 The another problem which will be there in that each display digit requires a separate BCD to 7-segment decode IC 7447.

 To solve the problems that occur with LED displays, multiplexed displays are used.
 Multiplexed displays are electronic displays where the entire display is not driven at one time.
-The figure below shows the four 7-segment displays connected in a multiplexed method.
+Figure 3 shows the four 7-segment displays connected in a multiplexed method.

 Multiplexed display connection in microprocessor

-The above figure shows that the four 7-segment displays with one BCD to 7-segment decoder.
+Figure 3 shows the four 7-segment displays with a BCD to 7-segment decoder.
 The microprocessor can select one 7-segment display through the transistor circuit.
 IT means, in a multiplexed display, the segment information is sent for all digits on the common lines, but only one display digit is turned on at a time.
 In a multiplexed display, the segment current is held between 40mA and 60mA so that they will appear as bright as they would if not multiplexed.

 engineering subjects Microprocessor microprocessor